Monotone homotopies and contracting discs on Riemannian surfaces: Proof of Theorem

-\section{Proof of Theorem \ref*{Theoremloop}}
+\section{Proof of Theorem \ref*{Theoremmain1}}

-In this section, we prove Theorem \ref*{Theoremloop}.
-We are given a simple closed contractible curve $\gamma$ in $M$, and a contraction $H(t,\tau): S^1 \times [0,1] \rightarrow M$ which covers $\gamma$, and which consists of simple closed curves of length no more than $L$.
+In this section, we prove Theorem \ref*{Theoremmain1}.
+Since we may assume that Conjecture \ref*{conj:hom_to_mono_gen} is true, we have a simple closed contractible curve $\gamma$ in $M$, and a strictly monotone contraction $H(t,\tau): S^1 \times [0,1] \rightarrow M$ which covers $\gamma$, and which consists of simple closed curves of length no more than $L$.

 Given a point $q \in \gamma$ and an $\epsilon > 0$, we wish to construct a contraction of $\gamma$ through curves based at $q$ with the property that all curves are bounded in length by

 where $d$ is the diameter of the manifold.
 We will also show that there is a specific point $q^\star \in \gamma$ such that there is a contraction of $\gamma$ through curves based at $q^\star$ of length bounded by